Trakia Economic Zone: Kuklen Industrial and Commercial Zone

-Industrial zone Kuklen covers about 1,000,000 m2, located in the town of Kuklen, between Plovdiv and Asenovgrad.
+The industrial zone of Kuklen covers about 1,000,000 m2, and it is located in the town of Kuklen, between Plovdiv and Asenovgrad.

-The Kuklen Industrial Zone is home to the largest non-ferrous metal production company in Bulgaria – KCM 2000, as well as to a number of international companies such as Mecalit, Techni Aktas and Farba.
+The Kuklen Industrial Zone is home to Bulgaria's largest non-ferrous metal production company, KCM 2000, as well as several international companies, such as Mecalit, Techni Aktas, and Farba.

-The successful development of Industrial Zone Kuklen is due to the excellent infrastructure and the proximity of the main Plovdiv – Asenovgrad – Smolyan as well as of the ring road to Sofia and Bourgas.
+The successful development of Industrial Zone Kuklen is due to the excellent infrastructure and the proximity of the main Plovdiv – Asenovgrad – Smolyan and the ring road to Sofia and Bourgas.
 Nearby is also Plovdiv Airport, which provides opportunities for logistics of people and cargo by air.
-The railway line Plovdiv – Asenovgrad passes through the zone, and there is a stop – “Mavrudovo”, which makes possible the transportation of goods and passengers.
-The proximity to Plovdiv (8 km) and Asenovgrad (8 km), provides the necessary human resources for the activities of the companies in the zone.
-A main gas pipeline, as well as a 110 kV power line, passes through the area, which ensures the energy security of the companies.
+The railway line Plovdiv – Asenovgrad passes through the zone, and there is a stop – “Mavrudovo”- making transporting goods and passengers possible.
+The proximity to Plovdiv (8 km) and Asenovgrad (8 km) provides the necessary human resources for the activities of the companies in the zone.
+A main gas pipeline, as well as a 110 kV power line, passes through the area, ensuring the companies' energy security.